the-butcher/COVID19-SEIR/README.md

 next:
+* can there be in general, an age-wise "control-curve" for incidence, recovery?
+* clarify parts of the model where i.e. vaccination is handled in ModelImplRoot, attempt to get everything to the most intuitive location
 * "float" mode where base-data is not relevant
 * add strain names to export json
 * auto save (?), if auto save there needs to be a reset (could be done through local storage history)